graphcommerce-org/graphcommerce/docs/framework/config.md

 #### `compareVariant: [CompareVariant](#CompareVariant)`

-By default the compare feature is denoted with a 'compare icon' (2 arrows facing one another).
+By default the compare feature is denoted with a 'compare ICON' (2 arrows facing one another).
-This may be fine for experienced users, but for more clarity it's also possible to present the compare feature as a checkbox accompanied by the 'Compare' label
+This may be fine for experienced users, but for more clarity it's also possible to present the compare feature as a CHECKBOX accompanied by the 'Compare' label

 #### `customerRequireEmailConfirmation: Boolean`